Visit the Letterman Digital Arts Center website >>

 There's a devout group of people, from near and far, who make a pilgrimage to the Presidio to see a wise figure.
 His name is Yoda, and he's immortalized as a life-sized bronze fountain outside the Letterman Digital Arts Center.
-You can find Yoda in front of Building B, headquarters for Lucasfilm Ltd., Industrial Light and Magic, LucasArts, and the George Lucas Educational Foundation.
+You can find Yoda in front of Building B, headquarters for the San Francisco campus for Lucasfilm Ltd., Industrial Light and Magic, LucasArts, and the George Lucas Educational Foundation.

 Filmmaker George Lucas partnered with the Presidio Trust to bring about the 23-acre campus, made up of four buildings and a 17-acre public landscape.
 Erected in 2005 on the site of a decommissioned Army hospital, its name is a reverent nod to Dr. Jonathan Letterman, Medical Director for the Army of the Potomac during the Civil War.
 Remnants of the hospital's history are literally embedded in this new facility, as 50 percent of the concrete from the hospital was used to create the new campus.
 The building was certified with a Gold LEED Rating from the U.S. Green Building Council.